 Educational content allows participants to evaluate their applied knowledge in quality improvement concepts and methods.
 Participants who complete this module assessment should be able to:

 Course Co-DirectorsStephanie R. Starr, M.D.Andrew J. Majka, M.D.
-Faculty Planning MembersCarl F. BerardinelliMohamed Ragheb El-Sharo, M.S.Curt W. HaleBarbara MesenbergBarbara Porter JordanKannan Ramar, MBBS, M.D.Henry H. Ting, M.D., MBA As a provider accredited by ACCME, Mayo Clinic College of Medicine (Mayo School of CPD) must ensure balance, independence, objectivity and scientific rigor in its educational activities.
+Faculty Planning MembersCarl F. BerardinelliMohamed Ragheb El-Sharo, M.S.Curt W. HaleBarbara MesenbergBarbara Porter JordanKannan Ramar, MBBS, M.D.Henry H. Ting, M.D., MBA As a provider accredited by ACCME, Mayo Clinic College of Medicine and Science (Mayo School of CPD) must ensure balance, independence, objectivity and scientific rigor in its educational activities.
 Course Director(s), Planning Committee Members, Faculty, and all others who are in a position to control the content of this educational activity are required to disclose all relevant financial relationships with any commercial interest related to the subject matter of the educational activity.
 Safeguards against commercial bias have been put in place.
 Faculty also will disclose any off label and/or investigational use of pharmaceuticals or instruments discussed in their presentation.
 Disclosure of these relevant financial relationships is published here so those participants in the activity may formulate their own judgments regarding the material.
 Listed below are individuals with control of the content of this program who have disclosed: No relevant financial relationship(s) with industry:Stephanie R. Starr, M.D.Andrew J. Majka, M.D.Carl F. BerardinelliMohamed Ragheb El-Sharo, M.S.Curt W. HaleBarbara MesenbergBarbara JordanKannan Ramar, MBBS, M.D.Henry H. Ting, M.D., MBA References to off-label usage(s) of pharmaceuticals or instruments in this module: None DisclaimerParticipation in this Mayo Clinic educational activity does not indicate nor guarantee competence or proficiency in the performance of any procedures which may be discussed or taught in this course.No commercial support was received in the production of this CME activity.
 Copyright© 2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.